 Giant Pink Slug Facts

-- The rather incredible Giant Pink Slug represents a species of giant air-breathing slugs with a distinctive fluorescent pink coloring.
+- The rather incredible Giant Pink Slug represents a species of giant air-breathing slugs that evolved as native to a tiny portion of Australia.

-- Within a very specific ecosystem, the Giant Pink Slug serves two ecological functions.
+- Also, within a very specific ecosystem, this incredible mollusk actually serves two quite important ecological functions.

-- It breaks down the plant litter into the nutrient-rich soil to promote plant growth as well as serves as food for birds and other animals.
+- Firstly, it breaks down the plant litter into the nutrient-rich soil to promote plant growth.

 Also, its temperature averages 10 degrees cooler than the plains.

 Thus, it forms a secluded ecozone, known as a sky island.
 These sky islands are popular for an abundance of unique indigenous species of plants, animals, and insects.

 The invertebrate appears by the hundreds on cool, wet, misty mornings.
 During the day, however, it hides in the detritus at the bases of the trees.
 Yet at night, it comes out and climbs the tree to feed.

 This remarkable creature primarily feeds on the mosses and algae growing on the trunks of the trees.